h-yung/website-cafe/README.md

 * Fully responsive, with unique behaviors for desktop vs. mobile around hover effects and the gallery page.

 ## Optimizations
-* Explore further possibilities with CSS: CSS grid layout, animations, and actual parallax effects.
+* Explore further possibilities with CSS: CSS grid layout, animations, scrolling-triggered behaviors, and actual parallax effects.
 Add lightbox approach to the gallery and for any ad hoc promotional alerts.
 * Smooth out or update of the current effects (likely through the above approaches): The offset of the main page when the menu is present, and the intro section behavior on mobile for the gallery page.
 * Addressing less-optimal design around the order form-menu width for widescreen.
 * Modularize the CSS styles and classes.